Pronunciation of 'Brassicaceae'

 English (United States)

-A family of plants commonly known as the mustard family, including species like cabbage, broccoli, and mustard.
+A family of flowering plants known as the mustard family, including economically important crops such as cabbage, broccoli, and mustard.